gpiechnik2/senter/README.md

-# Django & React application
+# Senter

 An application to streamline and automate the development of SEO for websites and articles.
 More about functionalities in [functionalities](https://github.com/gpiechnik2/senter#functionalities) section.
+Implemented in Django and React.

 ## Setup